Problem

 Adopt a map-reduce workflow:

-- Map: Spawn lightweight, sandboxed LLMs—each ingests one untrusted chunk and emits a constrained output (boolean, JSON schema, etc.).
+- Map: Spawn lightweight, sandboxed LLMs—each ingests one untrusted chunk and emits a constrained output (boolean, JSON schema, enum).

-- Reduce: Aggregate those safe summaries with either deterministic code or a privileged LLM that sees only sanitized fields.
+- Reduce: Aggregate validated summaries via deterministic code (count, filter, majority-vote) or a privileged LLM that sees only sanitized fields.

 results = []